ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

 .. include:: blizzard_copyright_disclaimer.rst

 Welcome back to the advanced spygame level-tmx tutorial, in which we will improve our level from the previous tutorial by adding more exciting things to it.
-At the end of this process, our level will look like this:
+At the end of this process, our level should look somewhat like this:

 .. image:: tutorial/advanced/001_final_spygame_game.png
     :alt: The final spygame game we will be building in this tutorial